LeonLow97-Sandbox/html-and-css-fundamentals/jonas_schmedtmann/README.md

   - #00ffff
 - Shorthand, when all colors are identical pairs.
   - #0ff
-- In practice, we use hexadecimal Notation unless we need transparency then use rgb
+- In practice, we use hexadecimal Notation **unless we need transparency then use rgb**

+---

 #### Shades of grey